WPJL: History

-In 1941, the North American Regional Broadcasting Agreement (NARBA) was enacted.
-That required WRAL to move to 1240 kHz.
+In 1941, the North American Regional Broadcasting Agreement (NARBA) was implemented, which moved most stations on 1210 kHz, including WRAL, to 1240 kHz.
 During those early days, the station was a network affiliate of the Mutual Broadcasting System.

-Capitol Broadcasting sold WRAL 1240 AM in 1965, but kept the sister stations WRAL-FM and WRAL-TV.
+Capitol Broadcasting sold WRAL in 1965, but kept the sister stations WRAL-FM and WRAL-TV.
 That required a change in its call sign, becoming WRNC, which stood for Raleigh, North Carolina.
 As WRNC, the station played Top 40 hits and then country music.
 In the 1960s the station was sold to Smiles Associates and in 1974 the format was changed to Christian radio.
-In 1978 the call letters were changed from WRNC to WPJL (We Proclaim Jesus Lord).
+In 1978, the call sign was changed from WRNC to WPJL ("We Proclaim Jesus Lord").
 The call sign was chosen to reflect the new orientation of the station.

+The station aired a Christian talk and teaching radio format before going silent.
+Religious leaders heard on WPJL included Adrian Rogers, J. Vernon McGee, Joyce Meyer, Jim Daly, Nancy DeMoss Wolgemuth and Chuck Swindoll.
+WPJL went off the air July 31, 2023, and on August 16, 2023, it was authorized by the Federal Communications Commission to remain silent for up to 180 days.

+On February 12, 2024, WPJL was sold to Divine Mercy Radio, in order to become a sister station to WETC in Wendell.
+At this time it changed from a commercial to a non-commercial station.

+In June 2024, the station was given permission to temporarily operate with 250 watts, using a longwire antenna constructed at the WETC transmitter site.
+In August, the Construction Permit was modified to change the Community of license from Raleigh to Knightdale, and specify diplex operation from the WETC transmitter site.